 Leadership in Physical Education and Sport

-The Leadership in Physical Education and Sport option prepares teachers and coaches who wish to extend their content, pedagogical, and leadership knowledge for improved professional practice in physical education and coaching settings.
+The online Leadership in Physical Education and Sport graduate option prepares physical education teachers and sport coaches who wish to extend their content, pedagogical, and leadership knowledge for improved professional practice in physical education and coaching settings.
 Course work is designed to prepare physical educators and coaches to be leaders of, and advocates for quality physical education and sport programs.
 The program emphasizes academic excellence, the pursuit of knowledge, the development of critical and analytical abilities, and the application of theory into practice so students will assume positions of leadership within the profession.

 The degree prepares students to be master teachers, head coaches, department heads, and activities directors at the interscholastic level; assistant coaches, lecturers, and assistant or lead directors at the intercollegiate level; and to become actively engaged in leadership roles within professional organizations.
 In essence, this degree is designed for those individuals who wish to improve and expand their professional teaching and coaching skills, acquire self-assessment skills, and develop supervision and leadership competencies.